 The Central Americans were tipped as the whipping boys of Group D but secured two wins and a draw against former world champions Uruguay, Italy and England, before they battled past Greece on penalties with 10 men and took Netherlands all the way to spot-kicks in the last eight.
 Costa Rica were bold, solid in shape and exciting in attack, and won the hearts of viewers across the world for their efforts - as did their animated and inspirational boss.

 |BEST GOAL: TIM CAHILL

-Robin van Persie, James Rodriguez and Lionel Messi all had genuine claims for the tournament's best goal, but Australia star Tim Cahill gets the nod for his stunning volley against the Netherlands in the group phase.
-The New York Red Bulls veteran watched the ball sail from deep over his shoulder before lashing an unstoppable weaker-foot volley in off Jasper Cillessen's crossbar, leaving the Socceroos with a memento to savor from their campaign in Brazil.
+Robin van Persie, James Rodriguez and Lionel Messi all had genuine claims for the tournament's best goal, but Australia star Tim Cahill gets the nod for his stunning volley against Netherlands in the group phase.
+The New York Red Bulls veteran watched the ball sail from deep over his shoulder before lashing an unstoppable weaker-foot volley in off Jasper Cillessen's crossbar, leaving the Socceroos with a memento to savour from their campaign in Brazil.

 |BEST GAME: SPAIN 1-5 NETHERLANDS

 The World Cup provided some truly memorable fixtures, but none matched the shock value and all-round entertainment of the reigning champions' opening match.
 Spain were totally torn apart by the previously-unfancied Netherlands, with Robben and Van Persie tearing la Roja to shreds and leaving the watching world stunned for 90 minutes.
 Spain never fully recovered before crashing out of the group stage, while the Dutch rode the crest of the wave to achieve third place in the tournament.

 |BIGGEST FLOP: IKER CASILLAS